Romaine Sawyers: Style of play

 Sawyers has a languid style of play, which can make him appear lazy at times despite statistics indicating a relatively high work rate.
 He can play as an attacking midfielder, playmaker or as a central midfielder.
 He played most his career as a 'number 10' under his former manager Dean Smith who managed him at Walsall and Brentford, before being converted into a central midfielder under Manager Thomas Frank at Brentford who also made him captain due to his leadership qualities.
-Sawyers is known for his ability to dictate games from midfield, his range of passing, and his ability to carry out successful difficult passes and help his team-mates start attacks.
+Sawyers is known for his ability to dictate games from midfield, range of passing, and ability to carry out successful difficult passes and help his teammates start attacks.

 Personal life

 In January 2021, a 49-year-old man from Kingswinford was arrested after a racist message was sent to Sawyers on social media during West Brom's loss to Manchester City.
 In September 2021, the man was jailed for eight weeks.